Web for Pentester

 Once receiving %253d, the web server may decode it as %3d and the web application may decode %3d again as =.

 Double encoding can also be used to bypass some filtering mechanisms, under some conditions.
-This behaviour obviously depends on the behaviour of each component in the chain involved, during the handling of the HTTP request.
+This behavior obviously depends on the behavior of each component in the chain involved, during the handling of the HTTP request.

 HTML encoding